U-BDS/GbmPdxSTR/GbmPdxSTR/www/homepage.md

 # GBM PDX STR Similarity Search Tool
 ___

 This web tool provides you with the ability to search for Short Tandem Repeat (STR) similarity between your sample (query) to the glioblastoma (GBM) patient-derived xenograft (PDX) tumors present at UAB.
 This tool is inspired by the [Cellosaurus CLASTR search tool](https://web.expasy.org/cellosaurus-str-search/).
+Additional information about this resource can be found at <https://doi.org/10.1002/ijc.32639>.

 ### Purpose